dwave-examples/frequency-selection/README.md

 This example makes use of the Philadelphia benchmark instances introduced by Ref.
 [2].
 These problem instances involve a hexagonal grid with 21 stations, as shown below.
-Nine different problem instances are defined, labeled "P1" through "P9", which each have associated demand and frequency reuse distance (interference) specifications.
+Nine different problem instances are defined, labeled "P1" through "P9", which each have associated demand and interference ("reuse distance") specifications.
 The schematic below is colored according to the demand values for problem instance P1.
 Further details are given in Refs [2,3].

 ![Philadelphia instance](_static/Philadelphia.png)